ECONOMICS AT THE UNIVERSITY OF AKRON

-- Distinguish yourself with a master's degree that Forbes considers amongst the top 10 for jobs in 2015.
+- Distinguish yourself with a master's degree that Forbes considers amongst the top jobs in 2015.

 - Broaden existing training with skills transferable across industries and government.

 - Develop analytical skills to independently model and research public and private sector issues.

 - Build technical skills to create predictive models and metrics with actionable results.

 - Refine technological skills to construct, display, and analyze large data sets.

 What will you accomplish with a MA in Economics degree?

 - The Master's program in the Department of Economics will provide you with a balance between a core of microeconomic, macroeconomic, and econometric theory and a wide variety of applied courses.